AVAILABLE JUNE 2019

 “IT’S TIME!
 They have my cattle and now they have one of my boys.
 Range War begins tomorrow at Bundy Ranch.”

 Up in Arms chronicles how an isolated clan of desert-dwelling Mormons became the guiding light—and then the outright leaders—of America’s Patriot movement.
-The nation was riveted in 2014, when hundreds of armed Bundy supporters forced federal agents to abandon a court-ordered cattle roundup in the largest gathering of government-loathing organizations the FBI had ever witnessed.
-Then, in 2016, Ammon Bundy, one of Cliven’s 13 children, led a 41-day armed takeover of the Malheur National Wildlife Refuge in Oregon.
+The nation was riveted in 2014 when hundreds of Bundy supporters, many armed, forced federal agents to abandon a court-ordered cattle roundup.
+Then in 2016, Ammon Bundy, one of Cliven’s 13 children, led a 41-day armed takeover of the Malheur National Wildlife Refuge in Oregon.

-In engrossing and plainspoken prose, Temple uses the Bundy family’s story to illuminate the rise of the Patriot militia movement in America.
-A seasoned investigative reporter, Temple embedded himself in a corner of the West where many citizens believe they’re treated like colonial subjects, not full-fledged Americans.
-Neither mainstream nor conservative media outlets have contextualized the religious, political, environmental, and economic factors, decades in the making, that set the stage for these events.
-Up In Arms presents the Bundys and their supporters as they truly are: neither violent criminals nor folk heroes, but a diverse collection of American rebels who believe government overreach justifies the taking up of arms.
+Neither mainstream nor conservative media outlets have contextualized the religious, political, environmental, and economic factors that set the stage for these events.
+Up In Arms provides a framework for understanding this diverse collection of American rebels who believe government overreach justifies the taking up of arms.

 Back to Top